-What activities do you usually do at the Elwha estuary? # of people: Walking ----- 46

-Birdwatching 20
+of responses

-Picnicking 19
+Walking 19

-Walking the dog 19
+Walking the dog 7

-Surfing 7
+Surfing 6

-How did you hear about the Elwha estuary?
+Birdwatching 6

+Picnicking 5

 PINTO ABALONE

-GOAL: Rebuild the iconic pinto abalone populations along the Strait of Juan de Fuca.
-In phase one, identify remnant abalone populations and determine optimum locations for potential captive-bred juvenile reintroductions.
-HIGHLIGHTS: The MRC collaborated with Puget Sound Restoration Fund to plan initial survey dives for late 2024.
+GOAL: Assess the status of highly endangered Pinto abalone in Clallam County waters, with the possible future intent to participate in restoration outplanting HIGHLIGHTS: The MRC worked with Puget Sound Restoration Fund to plan initial survey dives for late 2024.

-The highly engangered pinto (northern) abalone, Haliotis kamtschatkana, is the only abalone species indigenous to Washington waters.
+The pinto (northern) abalone, Haliotis kamtschatkana, is the only abalone species indigenous to Washington waters.
 This large gastropod plays a vital ecological role as an herbivorous grazer that maintains rocky reef habitat for settlement of other invertebrates and canopy kelp.
 Populations are severely depleted throughout their range in this state and considered functionally extinct.
 This is largely due to anthropogenic factors, including overharvesting during the legal recreational fishery and poaching during the 1980-90s.

-The MRC, in collaboration with Puget Sound Restoration Fund, is embarking on a comprehensive survey initiative to assess the status of pinto abalone in Clallam County waters.
+The MRC, in collaboration with Puget Sound Restoration Fund, is embarking on a comprehensive survey initiative to assess the status of Pinto abalone in Clallam County waters.
 During 2023-2024, planning took place for survey dives that would occur in November 2024 and beyond.

-EDIZ HOOK REVEGETATION

-GOAL: Work in partnership with the Lower Elwha Klallam Tribe to establish a native coastal plant community at a shoreline restoration site at Ediz Hook.
+EDIZ HOOK REVEGETATION GOAL: Support the restoration effort on Ediz Hook conducted by the Lower Elwha Klallam Tribe through the addition of native beach plants for natural resilience and wildlife habitat.
 HIGHLIGHTS: In Spring 2024, 59 volunteers planted 3,000 plants over 2 days.
 Volunteers and partners also worked to sow additional seed and clean debris off the beach.
 In March 2024, 59 volunteers worked together with staff to add 3,000 native nearshore plants and sow 5 pounds of seed.
 Plants included pearly everlasting, dune grass, mugwort, beach strawberries, and gumweed.
 This project is a collaboration with the Lower Elwha Klallam Tribe and Clallam Conservation District.

-An example of the native plants chosen in March 2024.
-Photo by Tiffany Royal, NWIFC.

-Volunteers work to plant an extra section of Ediz Hook managed by the City of Port Angeles.
-Photo by Tiffany Royal, NWIFC.